-I wrote about the digital divide affecting people with mental health challenges in the previous article.
-Closing the digital divide can have huge consequences in mental health in entire communities.
+Closing the digital divide can have huge consequences on mental health in entire communities.
 All of this technology – used wisely and effectively – support people in recovery and works to benefit mental health.

 Consider the difference between using Facebook for example, with a focus on a specific purpose, versus browsing your feed mindlessly or on auto-pilot as many do, without a goal or productive purpose to tie it to.